 On explaining how his friends' experiences motivated his decision to take the surgical route, he said, "I thought, "Well, if they have all done it and my friends felt happy with the results, I'm going to try it"."

 'strip' method and advised Jacobs he would need a second procedure.
 This was not something he felt comfortable about, telling GQ at the time, "I did it once and the doctor who did it said you will have to come again to get the results that you want.
 Honestly, no regrets but I haven't seen the results yet because it will take months to grow in.
-But it's all too fresh in my mind and the idea of going through that pain again is not something I really want to do.”
+But it's all too fresh in my mind and the idea of going through that pain again is not something I really want to do

 Lifestyle influences on hair loss

 Marc Jacobs started his eponymous label in 1993 after being sacked from Perry Ellis for his now legendary 'grunge' collection which pioneered the defining 90's fashion trend.
 In 1996 he also took on the coveted position as Creative Director at Louis Vuitton, flitting between Paris and New York as he continued to design his own brand collections simultaneously.
 Despite his commercial success - reportedly doubling Vuitton's sales from $1.2 billion in 1997 to $2.4 billion by 2001, and $9.4 billion by the time he left the brand in 2013 - it was a stressful

-and eating habits is likely to have compounded his health problems and intensified his thinning.
+and eating habits is likely to have compounded his health problems and intensified his thinning

 - has also been linked to hair loss before adding in any of these other influences which are all established motivators of hair shedding.
-Turning around his approach to health and wellness would have helped to improve the condition of the designer's hair as well as his overall well-being, even if he admits to still being a chain-smoker and consuming a lot of diet drinks.
+Turning around his approach to health and wellness would have helped to improve the condition of the designer's hair as well as his overall well-being, even if he admits to still being a chain-smoker and consuming a lot of diet drinks

 Despite the painful transplant surgery, it is not a decision Marc Jacobs regrets and, five years on, his hair is looking great - undoubtedly part of the reason a New York Times reporter who interviewed Jacobs last month remarked how the now 52 year old, actually "looks 38 or 39".

 to prevent further shedding around the transplanted area.
-The pharmaceutical components, finasteride 1mg and minoxidil, which form the cornerstone of these plans are the same products that are generally recommended by hair restoration surgeons for men to use for at least six months ahead of undergoing the procedure.
+This approach is the same as that generally recommended by hair restoration surgeons for men to use for at least six months ahead of undergoing the procedure.
 This helps to prep the hair for surgery by stabilising hair fall and ensuring the hair is in the best possible condition to work with, though some men find they respond so well that they are pleased enough with their regrowth results